asadullahrifat89/dotnet-essential-services/README.md

 ![image](https://github.com/asadullahrifat89/dotnet-essential-services/assets/25480176/484cdb75-da2d-4adb-b0ba-ff4ca763e87c)

-# Folder Structure
+# Project Structure
-The solution follows a clean architecture-inspired folder structure.
+The solution follows a clean architecture-inspired project structure.

 ### Domain
 The Domain layer sits at the core of the solution.
 Here we define things that are the base foundation of a module. i.e. entities, value objects, aggregates, domain events, exceptions, repository interfaces, etc.